zuozhenggh/learning-library/data-management-library/odi/setup-odi-rep/setup-odi-rep.md

-# Setup - Create an ODI Instance from Marketplace and configure ODI Studio - FreeTier or Oracle Cloud #
+# Create an ODI Instance

 ## Introduction
 This lab will show you how to create an ODI instance from a Marketplace image and configure ODI Studio

+### Objecives
+* Create an ODI Instance from Marketplace
+* Configure ODI Studio

 ## **Step 1:** Create an ODI instance from OCI Marketplace